 So let’s get this out of the way now: if you’re on a tight budget, look east of 14th avenue – the further you go the cheaper it gets.
 If cost is no object, look to Old Oakland, Downtown, and the Jack London District.

 If you’re freaking out about these prices just remember — it’s still not nearly as expensive as San Francisco.

 Where Are People Like Me Living?

 We all want to live near people who are at similar points in their lives.
-But it’s hard to know which neighborhoods fit your lifestyle before you’ve actually lived somewhere.
+But it’s hard to know which neighborhoods fit your lifestyle before you’ve actually lived there.

 The website Esri.com does an amazing job breaking down demographics by zip code with their ziptapestry tool.

-For example, if you plug in Fruitvale (94601) into the tool you’ll get a full breakdown on the primary types of people living in that area.
+For example, if you plug in Fruitvale (94601) into the tool you’ll get a full breakdown of the primary types of people living in that area.
 Very cool!